alexellis/docker-arm/README.md

 docker-arm
 =================

-Build scripts and sample images for Raspberry PI 2 / ARM.
+Build scripts and sample images for Docker and Docker Swarm on Raspberry PI 2 / ARMv7.

-### Purpose
+### Commissioning

 This repository is to be used along with a tutorial for setting up Docker Swarm on ARM/Raspberry PI.
-More details to come when article is published.
+The article will be published in [Linux User and Developer](http://www.linuxuser.co.uk) magazine in late March.
+For the time being a condensed version of the technical instructions are available here:

 [Follow the condensed guide](https://github.com/alexellis/docker-arm/blob/master/GUIDE.md)